gturri/nspages/_tests/README.md

 ### How it works

-`run-exhaustive-tests.sh` will
+`run-exhaustive-tests.sh` will:

 * Download Dokuwiki (and cache it locally)
-* Build several docker images with different versions of PHP Each of those images will contain a wiki with some test pages
+* Build several docker images with different versions of PHP.
+  Each of those images will contain a wiki with some test pages
 * Start containers with those images, and run selenium tests against them